 Indonesia revokes more than 2,000 mining and plantation permits

-JAKARTA, Jan 6 (Reuters) - Indonesia President Joko Widodo said on Thursday the government has revoked more than 2,000 mining, plantation and forest-use permits due to non-compliance or because they had not been utilised.
+JAKARTA, Jan 6 (Reuters) - Indonesian President Joko Widodo said on Thursday more than 2,000 mining, plantation and forest-use permits have been revoked due to non-compliance or because they had been unused, tightening oversight of the nation's natural resources.

+The president did not disclose any of the holders of the permits.

+The government will offer a chance for farmers and civil society organisations to manage some of the assets by partnering with companies, he said, adding that the country will be open to "investors that are credible."

-(Reporting by Fransiska Nangoy, Gayatri Suroyo, Bernadette Christina Munthe Editing by Ed Davies)
+(Reporting by Fransiska Nangoy, Gayatri Suroyo, Bernadette Christina Munthe Editing by Ed Davies and Sanjeev Miglani)

 ((Fransiska.Nangoy@thomsonreuters.com;))